San Marcos Growers LogoSan Marcos Growers

 Aeonium undulatum grows naturally in the middle elevations from 1,300 to 1,900 feet in the Laurel forest regions on the north of Gran Canaria, the largest island in the Canary Islands.
 The name Aeonium comes for Greek word 'aionion' or 'aionios' meaning immortal or everlasting for its succulent nature and presumed longevity.
 The specific epithet is in reference to this wavy undulating leaves.
 It received the Royal Horticultural Society's prestigious Award of Garden Merit in 1999, the same year that we started selling this wonderfully good-looking specimen plant.

-This information about Aeonium undulatum displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Aeonium undulatum displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]